-......
 Mr Shaw and Mr Graham responded to questions from Members as follows:

 - The Council benefits from support from the government's National Cyber Security Centre. - The security of data is becoming even more important as the Council operates more and more online.
 It's an important issue in contracts with suppliers and partners. - The coming GDPR requires a big project plan including the Council's contractors.
-The new regulations will include very substantial fines. - It is not possible to insure against fines being imposed, however one can insure against the costs of incidentals and managing breaches. - Councillors have responsibility for their own data in regard to their local role.
+The new regulations will include very substantial fines. - Councillors have responsibility for their own data in regard to their local role.